What are the types of breast cancer?

 female doctor looking at mammogram

 There are lots of different types of breast cancer.
-The 2 main groups are non-invasive breast cancers and invasive breast cancers.
+Breast cancer can be described as non-invasive or invasive.

 Non-invasive breast cancer